Appeal to Misleading Authority

 There is an old saying: "A doctor who treats himself has a fool for a patient," and a similar version for attorneys: "A lawyer who defends himself has a fool for a client."
 Why should these be true if the doctor or lawyer is an expert on medicine or the law?
 The answer is that we are all biased in our own causes.
 A physician who tries to diagnose his own illness is more likely to make a mistake out of wishful thinking, or out of fear, than another physician would be.

-- While the authority is an expert, his opinion is unrepresentative of expert opinion on the subject.
-The fact is that if one looks hard enough, it is possible to find an expert who supports virtually any position that one wishes to take.
-"Such is human perversity", to quote Lewis Carroll.
+- Unrepresentativeness: While the authority is an expert, his opinion is unrepresentative of expert opinion on the subject.
+The sad fact is that if one looks hard enough, it is possible to find an expert who supports virtually any position that one wishes to take.
+"Such is Human Perversity13".
 This is a great boon for debaters, who can easily find expert opinion on their side of a question, whatever that side is, but it is confusing for those of us listening to debates and trying to form an opinion.

 Experts are human beings, after all, and human beings err, even in their area of expertise.
 This is one reason why it is a good idea to get a second opinion about major medical matters, and even a third if the first two disagree.
 While most people understand the sense behind seeking a second opinion when their life or health is at stake, they are frequently willing to accept a single, unrepresentative opinion on other matters, especially when that opinion agrees with their own bias.

 Bias (problem 3) is one source of unrepresentativeness.
-For instance, the opinions of cigarette company scientists tend to be unrepresentative of expert opinion on the health consequences of smoking because they are biased to minimize such consequences.
-For the general problem of judging the opinion of a population based upon a sample, see the Fallacy of Unrepresentative Sample.
+For instance, the opinions of cigarette company scientists tend to be unrepresentative of expert opinion on the health consequences of smoking because they are biased to minimize them.

 To sum up these points in a positive manner, before relying upon expert opinion, go through the following checklist: